Bonyaha/Frontend_GraphQL_library/README.md

-I had an issue with filtering initially, when I didn't use refetch method of useQuery.
+I had an issue with filtering in Books component initially, when I didn't use refetch method of useQuery.
 Here is what it was👇:

 Here is the flow of actions:
 When I first log in in the app, it shows me Book component, because it's home view.